 "Performance expectations go beyond a job description and include a range of expected outcomes – for example, the impact of the work on the organization, expectations on level of service rendered to clients and co-workers, and the organizational values demonstrated by the employee," said Wee.

 Since an employee's position affects their performance expectations, Wee created this table to illustrate the performance expectations for different job levels:

 |Manager or supervisory position||Focus on unit and functional results of the work team|

 |Individual contributor||Focus on assigned tasks and contributions to the work team|

 |Major project member or departmental initiator||Focus on the major projects/departmental initiatives specifically|

-Some experts highly recommend using SMART (specific, measurable, achievable, realistic, time-bound) goals when setting employee performance expectations.
-This will help you tailor performance expectations to each individual.
+Some experts highly recommend using SMART (specific, measurable, achievable, realistic, time-bound) goals to set employee performance expectations.
+This will help you tailor your performance expectations to each individual.

 How do you communicate and manage expectations?

-After you set clear expectations, there are a few steps you can actively take to effectively communicate and manage them.
+After you set clear expectations, there are a few steps you can actively take to communicate and manage them.
 Most importantly, communication of employee expectations should be as clear and specific as possible.
-To manage expectations, everybody needs to be on the same page about what is required of them.
+For you to manage expectations, everybody needs to be on the same page as to what is required of them.

-When you meet with employees to communicate and manage expectations, Banks recommends that you always be clear on attainable objectives, provide an opportunity for the employee to ask questions, and discuss the tools necessary to accomplish each task.
+When you meet with employees to communicate and manage expectations, Banks recommends that you always be clear on attainable objectives, give the employee an opportunity to ask questions, and discuss the tools necessary to accomplish each task.
 It also helps to explain the purpose of each task and casually check in with your employees, showing them that you are reachable and attentive.